 - Oversees the provision of letters of medical necessity, insurance authorization, prescription refills, and proper documentation for school, work, travel, etc.

 - Links families to LCN educational materials, website, and family advocates.

 - Implements Care Coordinator processes and procedures established by LCN Care Coordinator Subcommittee.

 - Coordinates the implementation of the LCN Clinical Practice Guidelines in LCC.

-All Coordinators participate on the LCN Care Coordinator Subcommittee.
-This entails the two in-person LCN meetings each year (winter and summer) and monthly conference calls to share best practices, learn from members, provide input for the Clinical Care Guidelines, etc.
+All Coordinators must participate in the monthly LCN Care Coordinator Meetings and the LCN Clinical Practice Workgroups, etc. This entails the two in-person LCN meetings each year (winter and summer) and monthly conference calls to share best practices, learn from members, provide input for the Clinical Care Guidelines, etc.